“To be grateful is to recognize the Love of God in everything He has given us—and He has given us everything.”

 Being grateful for both large and small things in our lives that are significant has many side effects—and none of them are negative.
 Most of us already know the emotional benefits of gratitude—as we extend it to others as well as when we’re on the receiving end.
 Interestingly enough, scientific and medical studies give us insight into a range of additional benefits.

 One study by psychology professors R. Emmons and M. McCullough found that gratitude plays many roles in our lives.
 It is at once an emotion, an attitude, and a virtue.
 Its benefits include a positive outlook on life, increased optimism and happiness, a stronger sense of connectedness with others, improved sleep, and reduced illness.
 In another study, Emmons also found that grateful people tend to have reduced blood pressure.

-"Gratitude therefore takes nothing for granted, is never unresponsive, is constantly awakening to new wonder and to praise of the goodness of God.
+"Gratitude therefore takes for granted, is never unresponsive, is constantly awakening to a new wonder and to praise of the goodness of God.
 For the grateful person knows that God is good, not by hearsay but by experience."